alejandrohagan/fpaR/README.md

     ────────────────────────────────────────────────────────────────────────────────

-You will see a print method that explains the function’s actions, details the calendar’s attributes, summarizes the main transformation steps and lists out possible next actions.
+This prints a summary of the function’s actions,details the calendar’s attributes, summarizes the main transformation steps and lists out possible next actions.

 To return a tibble of results, pass the ti object through to `calculate()`.